 First, the fastest route from Quebec City to Halifax is 1,020 km and just over 10 hours.
 While the drive would be long, it’s doable in one day.

-And it’s easy to make a detour through Prince Edward Island on your Toronto to Nova Scotia road trip.
+Also, it’s easy to make a detour through Prince Edward Island on your Toronto to Nova Scotia drive.
 Take the Confederation Bridge from New Brunswick to PEI, and then the PEI ferry to Pictou Nova Scotia.

-Where to STOP on your QUEBEC CITY to HALIFAX Road Trip:
+Where to STOP on your drive from QUEBEC CITY to HALIFAX:

 Stop 1: BAY OF FUNDY Coast in New Brunswick

 The Bay of Fundy is absolutely incredible!
 And it’s easy to include on your East Coast Canada road trip from Toronto to Nova Scotia.
 The detour along New Brunswick’s Bay of Fundy coast adds about 200 km and 3 hours.
 So it’s a great way to break up the 10-hour drive from Quebec City to Halifax.
 But ideally, add at least two overnight stops in New Brunswick.

 It’s a 7-hour drive from Quebec City to St. Andrews NB.
 Stop here for the night and explore this charming historical coastal town for at least the morning.
 Treadwell Inn is right on the waterfront, featuring cozy rooms with exposed beams, private balconies and hot tub.
 Continuing along the Bay of Fundy coast, visit Saint John, Fundy National Park and Hopewell Rocks Park.

 In Saint John, browse the stalls at the City Market.
 Hike along volcanic rock at Irving Nature Park.
 And take in a show at the 1913 Imperial Theatre.